Gabe’s Law

 If the barriers had been higher, Gabriel’s death could have been prevented.

-Johnny is hoping to eventually set up a foundation and build a skate park in Liverpool, partnering with mental health charities.
+Johnny is working towards setting up a foundation and building a skate park in Liverpool, partnering with mental health charities.